oapicf/pinterest-sdk/clients/typescript-fetch/generated/docs/AudienceInsightsApi.md

   const config = new Configuration({
     // To configure OAuth2 access token for authorization: pinterest_oauth2 accessCode
     accessToken: "YOUR ACCESS TOKEN",
+    // To configure OAuth2 access token for authorization: client_credentials application
+    accessToken: "YOUR ACCESS TOKEN",
   });
   const api = new AudienceInsightsApi(config);